-I have the week off work this week (amazing, I know!) so as a lady of leisure, I decided to join my friend Matt in town during his lunch break.
+I have the week off work this week (amazing, I know!) so as a lady of leisure, I decided to join a friend for lunch.

-We’ve recently been making a list of all the vegetarian and vegan restaurants around London that we want to visit and tibits is one that seems to keep popping up.
-It’s close to Matt’s work and as it’s a buffet-style restaurant, much quicker than sit-down table service, it fit the lunch break bill.
+I’ve recently been making a list of all the vegetarian and vegan restaurants around London that I want to visit and tibits is one that seems to keep popping up.
+It’s close to my friend’s work and as it’s a buffet-style restaurant, much quicker than sit-down table service, it fit the lunch break bill.

 Tucked away on pedestrianised street in Central London, tibits was buzzing when we walked in at around 1.30pm on a rainy afternoon.
 They don’t take reservations and it’s a ‘seat yourself’ kind of place but we were informed by a member of staff that the upstairs area was full and we’d have to eat downstairs.
 This suited us fine and we headed down to an almost empty room to take our choice of seats (a cosy corner table)… and then back up to get our food!